sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	The ++"RESET"++ button allows users to reset the firmware running on the ESP32-WROVER module without disconnecting the power.

 === ":espressif-logo:&nbsp;ESP32: Boot Control"
 	The ++"BOOT"++ button can be used to force the ESP32 into the serial bootloader.
-Holding down the ++"BOOT"++ button, while connecting the RTK mosaic-T to a computer through its USB-C connector or resetting the board will cause it to enter the <a href="https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html#manual-bootloader">Firmware Download mode</a>.
+Holding down the ++"BOOT"++ button, while connecting the GPSDO to a computer through its USB-C connector or resetting the board will cause it to enter the <a href="https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html#manual-bootloader">Firmware Download mode</a>.
 The ESP32 will remain in this mode until it power cycles (happens automatically after uploading new firmware) or the ++"RESET"++ button is pressed.

 	1. Hold the ++"BOOT"++ button down.
 	2. Reset the MCU.